huntdatacenter/docs/docs/coordination/agreements/overview.md

 4. The **Lab** is your digital laboratory where your get access to cloud resources for storage, computation and transport of data.
 The *Lab order* specify a lab leader and lab coordinator that can allocate resources and authorize users inside their lab.
 One or many labs can be attached to one data space.
 5. The **Lab user** is a scientist that can access data and cloud services in one lab.
 The *Lab user agreement* specify the acceptable use policy for our services.
 One or many lab users can be attached to one lab.
 One lab user can be attached to more than one lab, each such authorization requires a unique lab user agreement.

-We will need all five agreement levels in place before you can access a new lab environment.
-We know, this is a lot of papers and a complex structure.
-On the bright side, although complicated at the first glance, the already prepared structure provides you with a solid framework for flexibility.
-And the more of the agreement levels that are already in place, the simpler and quicker you can get a compliant lab up and running.
-[Contact us](contact) to get started.
+We will need all agreement levels in place before to activate your new lab environment.

+We know, this is lots of papers.
+On the bright side, although complex at the first glance, the prepared structure provides a solid framework for flexibility.

+And keep in mind, the more layers already in place, the simpler it is to get compliant labs up and running.